If there’s one thing that everyone can agree on, it’s this: the worst part of owning a cat is cleaning the litter box.

 It’s extremely quiet while it’s running, so you can keep the litter box in your office and not have it interrupt an important phone call (or force you to explain to a business contact what that noise in the background is).

-All in all, the Pet Zone Smart Scoop is a good product that’s nevertheless a few rungs below the options listed above.
+All in all, the Pet Zone Smart Scoop is a good product that’s nevertheless a few rungs below the options listed above, but truly earns its place on our list for the best automatic litter box.

 5. PetSafe Self-Cleaning Cat Litter Box